Money management: why it’s important

 - personal items like clothing and haircuts

-- other things like gifts and special treats for you and your family.
+- other things like special treats for you and your family.

 If your income allows, deliberately overestimating the money you need for bills might help you find extra spending money.

 Your budget will tell you whether you’re currently spending more or less than you earn.
 If you’re currently spending more, it can help to sit down together as a family and think about where you can save money.
-And if you’re already spending less than you earn, a savings plan will help you put some of your leftover money aside for unexpected expenses, emergencies and long-term goals.
+And if you’re already spending less than you earn, you can look at how to save and how to use your savings.

 - Review your spending.
 Figure out whether you’re saving as much as you can.
 Could you spend less on certain items?
 Do you have any high-interest credit cards or other loans?
 Could you pay these off as soon as possible and look into more suitable credit or loan options?
 It’s a good idea to do this regularly.

 - Build a savings buffer.
-Before you start saving for your wants, you could keep extra savings for financial emergencies.
-For example, you could aim to keep some money in a separate savings account.
-You can use this money for unexpected or emergency expenses, which can help you avoid going into debt.
+Before you start saving for your wants, it’s really important to keep extra savings for financial emergencies.
+For example, you could aim to keep some money in a separate savings account for emergencies.
+It’s a good idea to keep about 3 months’ worth of expenses.